 Includes Visits to Viñales and Las Terrazas

 Cuba.
 For some, this island outpost of Communism may summon up images of the Cold War.
 For others, it conjures bright visions of beach vacations accented with Afro-Cuban sounds.
 But for many, Cuba just remains a big mystery.
-Authentic Cuba Travel is here to help you develop an accurate picture of contemporary Cuba with a very special Cuba tour designed for US educators, K-12 teachers and education researchers.
-During our weeklong Cuba tours, you’ll experience the authentic Cuba through genuine people-to-people exchange.
+Authentic Cuba Travel® is here to help you develop an accurate picture of contemporary Cuba with a very special Cuba tour designed for US educators, K-12 teachers and education researchers.
+During our weeklong Cuba tours, you’ll experience the authentic Cuba through professional research exchanges.

 During your Cuba study trip, you will have the chance not only to enjoy people-to-people encounters but to meet with colleagues working in various parts of Cuba’s educational system.
 Lively, personal interaction distinguishes our Cuba education tours and makes your time in country both enjoyable and informative.

 You’ll come to see that despite facing many difficulties, Cuba has achieved a great deal through its educational institutions.
 Not just a worldwide leader in the fight against illiteracy, Cuba has also worked hard to create gender equity in its educational system and to engage in successful, rural, educational outreach.
 We know that you will leave feeling like it was time well spent.

 Notice to US Academic Institutions, US Secondary Schools and other US Educational Organizations on Cuba Travel:

 In January 2016, the US Government announced further enhancements to the 12 categories of authorized travel to Cuba that previously required a specific license (this is, lengthy applications to OFAC).
 Now travel to the Caribbean island is allowed under a general license (this is, self-completed paperwork with no application to OFAC needed).